| Vanderbilt University

 symptoms and their correlation to findings in paranasal CT (computed

+tomography) scans.
 "We have good

 science and good data here that support the fact that with sinus